la2050/archive/_projects/2016/sync-thinkers-doers-research-to-hyperdrive-local-solutions-innovation.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  One of the biggest problems every city faces is an inability to effectively collaborate all the local research and effort in a sustainable way.
+The goal of our project is to unify all of the thinkers, doers and research from local universities, orgs and businesses into one hub that surfaces the best ideas, campaigns, research & innovation.
+The result is a living convergence of local effort & research that allows everyone to keep their finger on the pulse of local emerging ideas & collaborations.
 project_impact: >-
   ["College completion","Student education pipeline","Youth unemployment and
   underemployment"]